 Prepare some guest blogs so if an opportunity arises, you're ready to go.
 Also try reading some author interviews and familiarize yourself with common questions so you'll have answers when you get asked for an interview.
 Often you'll get similar questions so think about different spins or details so each interview offers something new.
 That way readers won't get the same information every time.

 New material added.
-Twice.
+Three times.
 Originally posted on Tall Tales & Short Stories